Welcome! Let’s get started.

 You are a non-degree seeking student if you want to enroll in credit courses but don’t seek to earn an Associate Degree, Diploma, or Certificate.
 You must be at least 18 years old or have a GED or high school diploma and must complete a placement test.

 Please note: Non-degree students are not eligible for financial aid, veterans’ benefits or SC lottery tuition assistance.
-Contact the Admissions Office at 843-525-8207 for more information.
+Call or Text the Admissions Office at 843-525-8207 for more information.

 If you want to audit a curriculum class without earning credit, submit an admissions application.
 You will have to pay full tuition for the class(es) and must get departmental approval to audit classes that have prerequisites of testing requirements.
 Some courses cannot be audited.
 Please keep in mind that you do not receive credit for the class, and you are not eligible for financial aid.